 In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Social > Monitoring.

 If you have multiple Twitter accounts connected, first select which Twitter account you want to interact as.
 Click the avatar icon net to Interacting as: to switch accounts.
 This will determine what account can reply to, retweet, and otherwise interact with the messages that appear in your stream.
 To add another account, follow these instructions.

 Click on the plus icon tab in the top menu bar to create a new stream.

 Next, decide which group of Twitter users to target with this stream.
 There are three options for whose tweets you can monitor:

 - All of Twitter - HubSpot will search and listen to tweets from everyone on Twitter for any of the words you choose.

 - A Twitter List - HubSpot will search and listen to one of the Twitter lists that your account subscribes to.
 To create or subscribe to new Twitter lists, follow these instructions.

 - A HubSpot Contact List - HubSpot will search and listen to one of your HubSpot smart or static lists.

 Enter terms to listen for

 Enter one or multiple terms to listen for.
-If you enter more than one term in the That contain text field, a tweet will be included in your stream if it contains ANY term that you have entered.
+If you enter more than one term in the That contain: field, a tweet will be included in your stream if it contains any term that you have entered.